home-assistant/hassbian-scripts/docs/cli/helpers.md

 ## hassbian.suite.helper.pizerocheck

-Check if pizero and if teh suite can be run.
+Check if pizero and if the suite can be run.

 ## hassbian.suite.info.installed